ikhebgeenaccount/Excel-Match-History-Analyzer/README.md

 ### What's next
 ****
 I'll be looking to improve the spreadsheet significantly.
 One of the most important areas in which it can be improved is speed.
 Currently it's pretty slow, I'll be looking to improve that in the next update.
 Also, I want to hear from you guys what stats or features you would like to see.
 Another feature I'd like to add in the future is the ability to add all your ranked games from this season.
-I haven't included it in this update since it would take ages considering the speed that game insertion currently happens, but I hope to add it in the near future.
+I haven't included it yet since it would take ages considering the speed that game insertion currently happens, but I hope to add it in the near future.

 ****
 ### Oh no, I get an error!
 ****
 That sucks :/ First, make sure you have entered your summoner name, region and API key correctly.
 If that is the case, contact me!
-When sending a PM to me, commenting here or opening an [issue on GitHub](https://github.com/ikhebgeenaccount/Excel-Match-History-Analyzer/issues), be sure to tell me what the error message is.
-Also, I'd really appreciate it if you could screenshot the page which is erroring.
+When sending a PM to me ([on reddit](http://reddit.com/u/ikhebgeenaccount)) or opening an [issue on GitHub](https://github.com/ikhebgeenaccount/Excel-Match-History-Analyzer/issues), be sure to tell me what the error message is.
+Also, I'd really appreciate it if you could screenshot the page which is erroring and your front sheet.